 Research Data Set: Includes sensitive and detailed patient data linked over time.
 These data sets require review and approval by both an IRB and the Health Data Committee.

-Public Data Set (File I): An inpatient or ambulatory surgery or emergency department encounter data set.
+Limited Data Set (File I): An inpatient or ambulatory surgery or emergency department encounter data set.
 Approximately 50 fields contain information about patient, diagnoses, provider, payers, charges and more.
-Public Use File- Standard, limited data sets.
+Standard, limited data sets.

-Abridged Data Set (File III): An inpatient or ambulatory surgery or emergency department encounter data set.
+Public Use Data Set (File III): An inpatient or ambulatory surgery or emergency department encounter data set.
 Approximately 20 fields contain information about patient, principle diagnosis, procedure, hospital payer category, charges and more.
 County level analysis only.
-Patient Public Use File- Standard, limited data sets.
+Patient Public Use File- Standard, public use data sets.

 Research Data Set: This restricted data set includes additional confidential data elements collected in the hospital discharge abstract and is available to researchers that have obtained Institutional Review Board and HDC approval for bona fide health care cost, quality, and access research.